Royiex/ctf/writeups/UMassCTF2025/BulletDodge.md

 ### Locating the Score Value:

-I set the game time to 0.01 with CheatEngine, that allowed me to just sit and wait until the score was >10000, dying with that score, effectivly "pausing" it and searching the score in memory revealed a few memory locations with the same value which I added to the Address List
+I set the game time to 0.01 with CheatEngine, that allowed me to just sit and wait until the score was > 10000(Wasn't 100% needed, just made the possible memory address list shorter), dying with that score, effectivly "pausing" the counter, and searching the score in memory revealed a few memory locations with the same value which I added to the Address List

 ### Score Modification: